KirativeWD/Naughty-or-Nice/README.md

 ## Background

+Pages removed until I have time to fix and adjust the JavaScript!

 This is a final project I created for one of my front-end courses.
 It is built with HTML, CSS, and JavaScript and implements particles.js and Vue.js.